Enigmatic-Smile/docs/reimbursement.md

 }
 ```

-The endpoint would then respond with unique identifier for the reimbursement that will be created for the most suitable transaction on the card.
+The endpoint would then respond with the unique identifier for the reimbursement that will be created for the most suitable transaction on the card.

 ```json
 fileName: response.json